henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 \
 *⚡ Fun fact:*

-Performer at the Pantomime Theater Tivolis Garde in Copenhagen, (amateur) expert in Swiss History, Mountainbiker and learning about the geology of the Alps ⛰️🏔️⛰️ and how they came about in the first place
+Based in Zurich, perviously Performer at the Pantomime Theater Tivolis Garde in Copenhagen, (amateur) expert in Swiss History, Mountainbiker and learning about the geology of the Alps ⛰️🏔️⛰️ and how they came about in the first place

 \
 *📫 How to reach me:*